CatalinACS/HW2_EGC/README.md

 - Created a complex shape of the road rendering a large density of triangles so that no visual artifacts are generated.

-- Designed a curvature effect in Vertex Shader modifying the 'y' coordinate of all the objects' vertices in the scene.

-Check [this](https://github.com/UPB-Graphics/gfx-framework/blob/master/README.md) out for the instructions of how to build/use this project.

 ![My Image](car_race.jpg)

 ![My Image](car_race_1.jpg)